thenarrowgate/body/index.md

 **............................................................................................**

+**my running creed**

+<center>running is not a sport or a fasion;</center>
+it's endurance.
+i run when i'm tired,
+i run when i'm sleepy,
+i run when the weather is hot, i run when the weather is wet, i run when i don't want to, i run when others don't want to, i run when it's uncomfortable, i run when i have to endure. running is endurance;
+it's not a sport or a fashion.

 **time-based running**

 These are my numbers for the different distance running I have done so far: **_232951182030452500_**.
 I am pretty pleased with them though there are times I want to better them.